streamnative/examples/cloud/node/README.md

 [Homebrew packages](https://pulsar.apache.org/docs/en/client-libraries-cpp/#macos).

 > #### Note
-> you will need to install not only the pulsar-client library but also the pulsar-client-dev library.
+> You need to install both the pulsar-client library and the pulsar-client-dev library.

 Also, this library works only in Node.js 10.x or later because it uses the [node-addon-api](https://github.com/nodejs/node-addon-api) module to wrap the C++ library.

 ## Install

-### Please install pulsar-client in your project:
+### Install pulsar-client in your project:

 ```shell
 $ npm install pulsar-client